 - Use a leash.
-When exercising outdoors, keep your dog on a leash for his safety and the safety of others.
-By using the leash, you stay in control, even if you encounter a surprise on the hiker-biker trail.
-This applies to wilderness areas too; your dog could head for the hills upon spying a strange wild animal.
+When exercising outdoors, please keep your dog on a leash for his safety and the safety of others.
+Using the leash, you stay in control, even if you encounter a surprise on the hiker-biker trail.
+This applies to wilderness areas, too; your dog could head for the hills upon spying a strange wild animal.

 - Do not tie the leash to your wrist.
 Hands-free leashes: while some people like the Dog Jogger and other hands-free leashes that attach or wrap around the waist, others find that they are frequently thrown off balance when using these devices.
 It’s best to keep the leash firmly in hand.

 - Carry a stick or bone to throw if approached by an unleashed dog or another animal.

 - Be visible: Buy and use reflective bands on yourself, reflective collars on your dog.
 There are a variety of handy reflectors and blinking tags available.